1. Can you really make real soda at home?

 3. Can I use a different kind of bottle?

-Only SodaStream bottles are recommended for use with your soda maker.
+Only SodaStream bottles are recommended for use with your home beverage station.
 Damages caused by, or during the use of, non-SodaStream bottles or carbonators will not be covered by your warranty.
 SodaStream will not be responsible any damage caused to products made by another company.

 4. I lost my bottle caps.
 Can I get replacements or use another one that fits?